LVOL98/PCPP_Practical-Concurrent-and-Parallel-Programming/week6/code-exercises/week06exercises/README.md

 ***
 *Change the program in ThreadsAccountExperimentsMany.java to use a the executor framework instead of raw threads.
 Make it use a ForkJoin thread pool.
 For now do not worry about terminating the main thread, but insert a print statement in the doTransaction method, so you can see that all executors are active*

-TODO: Vertify that this is correct and remember that the next task is related to this task

-See See [./src/main/java/exercises61/ThreadsAccountExperimentsMany.java](./src/main/java/exercises61/ThreadsAccountExperimentsMany.java) which has the following implementation
+See [./src/main/java/exercises61/ThreadsAccountExperimentsMany.java](./src/main/java/exercises61/ThreadsAccountExperimentsMany.java) which has the following implementation

 ```java
   public ThreadsAccountExperimentsMany() {